Kris-Martin/wordle/README.md

 # Project: Wordle

-To use app, download wordle.jar and then open a terminal in the directory you saved the download to and run the following command.
+To use app, download wordle.jar and then open a terminal in the directory you saved the file to and run the following command.
 Requires Java 17.0.4 installed to run.

 ```
 java -jar wordle.jar